Background pattern

 • Amitriptyline, nortriptyline (used as antidepressants).

-• Medicines that make blood less viscous, to prevent clot formation (warfarin or similar medicines).
+• Medicines that make the blood less viscous, to prevent the formation of clots (warfarin or similar medicines).

 • Benzodiazepines (midazolam, triazolam, or similar medicines) used to help sleep or for anxiety.